GluuFederation/docs-casa-prod/docs/source/developer/architecture.md

 #### Contexts and Dependency Injection (CDI)

 Casa uses Weld 3.0 (JSR-365 aka CDI 2.0) for managed beans.
-The most important aspects of business logic are implemented through a set of beans found in Java package `org.gluu.credmanager.core`.
+The most important aspects of business logic are implemented through a set of beans found in Java package `org.gluu.casa.core`.

 Managed beans are injected into UI controller classes (ZK ViewModels) by means of custom ZK annotations.
 ZK pages can access bean properties via EL expressions when they are annotated `javax.inject.Named`.

 #### Logging

 Casa uses "Simple Logging Facade for Java" (SLF4J) with the Log4j2 binding.
 Log files are located in `/opt/gluu/jetty/casa/logs` of Gluu Server chroot container.
 To get more information on loggers and appenders, check the `log4j2.xml` file found in `/WEB-INF/classes` of the application war.
-Alternatively, you can check the file online in [Github](https://github.com/GluuFederation/casa/blob/version_4.0/app/src/main/resources/log4j2.xml) (point to the branch that corresponds to your Casa version).
+Alternatively, you can check the file online in [Github](https://github.com/GluuFederation/casa/blob/master/app/src/main/resources/log4j2.xml) (point to the branch that corresponds to your Casa version).

 #### Async timers

-Casa currently employs two asynchronous jobs to periodically clean users trusted devices list if any, and to detect changes in relevant custom interception scripts and notify plugin handlers of this event.
-For this task, the Quartz 2 library is used.
+Casa employs a number of asynchronous jobs to:

+- Periodically clean users trusted devices list if any
+- Detect changes in relevant custom interception scripts and notify plugin handlers of this event
+- Detect changes in logging level
+- Deploy/undeploy plugins based on recent changes in the file system
+- Synchronize configuration changes

+For these tasks, the Quartz 2 library is used.

 #### Plugin framework